HeatmapTileLayer

-HeatmapTileLayer is a layer for visualizing point data aggregated using the Quadbin Spatial Index using a heatmap.
+HeatmapTileLayer is a layer for visualizing point data aggregated using spatial indexes like Quadbin or H3 using a heatmap.
+The layer automatically detects the spatial index type and renders cells accordingly.

 Usage